Smail Prevljak: International career

-Prevljak was a member of Bosnia and Herzegovina under-21 team under coach Darko Nestorović.
+Prevljak was a member of the Bosnia and Herzegovina under-21 team under coach Darko Nestorović.

-In March 2018, he received his first senior call-up, for friendly games against Bulgaria and Senegal.
+In March 2018, he received his first senior call up, for friendly games against Bulgaria and Senegal.
 He debuted against the former on 23 March.

-On 15 November 2020, in a 2020–21 UEFA Nations League game against the Netherlands, Prevljak scored his first senior international goal.
+On 15 November 2020, in a 2020–21 UEFA Nations League A match against the Netherlands, Prevljak scored his first senior international goal.

 Personal life

 Prevljak married his long-time girlfriend Nejra in March 2017.
-Together they have a son named Sami.
+Together they have two sons named Sami and Kani.